Cannabis Flowering Stage Guide

-While the plants grow and thrive like crazy in the vegetative phase, your plants are now more susceptible to problems.
-Any issue that occurs from now on affects your earnings so it pays to know as much as possible about the needs of your plants.
+While the plants grow and thrive like crazy in the vegetative stage, your flowering plants are now more susceptible to problems.
+Any issue that occurs from now on can and will affect your final harvest.
+So it pays to know as much as possible about the needs of your plants.

-The total flowering time is about 8 weeks on average and features the following phases: transition, first buds, bud growth, bud maturity and harvest.
+The total flowering time is about eight weeks on average and features the following phases: transition, first buds, bud growth, bud maturity, and harvest.

 Step 1: how to transition from vegetative to flowering?

-The initial 1 to 3 weeks of flowering are more of a transition stage and the plants will continue to grow - and very quickly.
-Your plants can even double their size during this time, depending on the variety you use.
+The initial one to three weeks of the flowering cycle is more of a transition stage, and the plants will continue to grow very quickly.
+Depending on the variety you use, your plants can even double their size during this time.

 Step 2: Wait for the first buds

-In week 3 or 4, you will see the appearance of the first genuine buds rather than just hairy pistils.
-The plants' growth will decelerate from now on - it is important to take care of their well-being at this point - they will become fussier about their nutritional needs.
-Some leaves are to be expected (for example, if they haven't had enough light) but if over a third of leaves turn yellow, you have a problem on your hands.
-The last thing you want is a serious disease, so it's also critical to monitor your nutrient levels and closely monitor your plants to make sure nothing untoward is happening.
+Some leaves are to be expected (for example, if they haven't had enough light), but if over a third of leaves turn yellow, you have a problem on your hands.
+The last thing you want is a serious disease, so it's also critical to monitor your nutrient levels and closely monitor your flowering cannabis plant to make sure nothing untoward is happening.

 Step 3: gorgeous, beautiful cannabis buds

 Finally!
-Buds with content.
-White pistils will burst forth and the buds will get larger every day.
+Dense buds spawn among your crops.
+White pistils will burst forth, and the buds will get larger every day.
 This is a moment to stop and congratulate yourself!
 Here are the best tips to apply during the flowering stage to get you to the prize:

 Tips to make the most out of the cannabis flowering phase!

-- Keep the air humidity at approx. 70% - Once you start changing light cycles during flowering, never revert back and expose your plants to light in the dark phase of the cycle.
+Do not change light cycles - Once you start changing light cycles during flowering, never revert and expose your plants to light in the dark phase of the cycle.
 You don't want to inadvertently confuse them and risk putting them back in the vegetation phase.
-This could have a dramatic impact on your earnings.
-Use a timer and you will never forget when to switch your lights on.
+This could have a dramatic impact on your final yield.
+Use a timer never to forget when to switch your lights on.
 It is the uninterrupted darkness that makes your plants bloom.
 Ensure this darkness is final - not a minute of light at night!

-- Ensure adequate ventilation - if it hasn't already happened, your plants are now likely to develop the familiar pungent marijuana smell.
+Ensure adequate ventilation - If it hasn't already happened, your plants are now likely to develop the familiar pungent marijuana smell.
 We recommend using a good quality airflow system - ideally, one that is carbon filtered.
-Your airflow system is essential at this stage and plenty of fresh air must be able to constantly flow into the growing area.
+Your airflow system is essential at this stage, and plenty of fresh air must be able to flow into the growing area constantly.
 During the flowering stage, your cannabis plants need a lot of carbon dioxide to grow optimally and healthily.

-- Add nutrients - In weeks 4 to 6 of the cannabis flowering phase, the buds get bigger and fatter.
+Add nutrients - In weeks four to six of the cannabis flowering phase, the buds get bigger and fatter.
 As soon as the flowers appear as tiny white pistils, your plants need more phosphorus and potassium, which are vital for good bud formation.
 These nutrients support both flowering and fruiting.

-- Trim excess leaves - Some professionals trim leaves at this point so that their plants can mainly focus on the growth of their buds.
+Trim excess leaves - Some professionals trim leaves at this point so that their plants can mainly focus on the growth of their buds.
 Always leave enough leaves to keep your plant healthy!
-The leaves are an important part of the plant's system and thus the growth of the buds.
-At weeks 6 to 8, your plant has completely stopped vegetative growth and is only focussing on growing the buds.
-Several leaves might turn brown on the lower branches and this is perfectly normal.
-Cannabis plants are vulnerable to a nutrient deficiency at this point.
-Pay attention to the pH levels to ensure that your plants get everything they need.
+The leaves are an essential part of the plant's system and, thus, the growth of the buds.
+At weeks six to eight, your plant has completely stopped vegetative growth and only focuses on growing buds.
+Several leaves might turn brown on the lower branches, which is perfectly normal.
+Cannabis plants are vulnerable to nutrient deficiency at this point.
+Pay attention to the pH levels to ensure your plants get everything they need.

-- Avoid light burns - Even if your plants love your vigorous growing lights, you have to be careful not to burn them with too much heat and light.
-If your set up involves a grow tent, make sure it's high enough for the lights to hang at least a foot above the canopy of your plants.
+Avoid light burns - Even if your plants love your vigorous growing lights, you must be careful not to burn them with too much heat and light.
+If your setup involves a grow tent, make sure it's high enough for the lights to hang at least a foot above the canopy of your plants.

-- React quickly to potential problems - Closely monitor light and heat levels.
-Foxtailing is quite a common problem and describes a new bud emerging from the side of a bud that has already developed and is usually an indication of exposure to excess light or heat.
+React quickly to potential problems - Closely monitor light and heat levels.
+Foxtailing is quite a common problem and describes a new bud emerging from the side of a bud that has already developed, and is usually an indication of exposure to excess light or heat.
 Hardly any cannabis buds will be ready for harvest before week 8.
-You will want to monitor your plants closely at this point, treat them with kid gloves!
+You will want to monitor your plants closely at this point; treat them with gloves!
 Respond to all of their needs.
-It can also be helpful to rinse them with plain water a few days before harvest - this is known as flushing.
-Depending on the variety, the plants should be ready to harvest between the 8th and 10th week.
+It can also be helpful to rinse them with plain water a few days before harvest, known as flushing.
+Depending on the variety, the plants should be ready to harvest between the eighth and tenth week.
 The intensity of the smell of marijuana can be a good indicator.
-The plants can turn yellowish at this time, which the plants usually do when they finish flowering.
+The plants can turn yellowish at this time, which they usually do when they finish flowering.
 Do not increase the nutrient content at this point.
-The buds should be big and plump, and this means only one thing ...
+The buds should be big and plump, which can only mean one thing ...